13mohitkumawat-collab/Finance-Domain-Dashboard/README.md

 Designed interactive Power BI dashboards with KPIs, charts, and filters for financial performance tracking.

-Enabled data-driven decision-making by visualizing revenue, expenses, profit trends, and other business insights.
+Enabled data-driven decision-making by visualizing amount received,amount funded, profit trends, and other business insights.